Skip to Main Content

 Everything international productions need to know about film fixers — what they do, when you need one, how they compare to other production roles, and how to hire a fixer for your next shoot abroad

-Here is how this works in practice.
 So what is a fixer, exactly?
 In the film industry, a fixer is a local production pro who makes global filming possible.
-A film fixer handles everything from permits and crew sourcing to location scouting and government liaison — bridging the gap between foreign production teams and local realities on the ground.
-The term started in journalism, where foreign correspondents relied on local contacts to arrange access, translate, and handle unfamiliar area.
-The film industry adopted and expanded the concept significantly.
-Today, whether you call them a production fixer, a local fixer, or a production service provider, the role is indispensable for any crew shooting outside their home country.
+A film fixer handles everything from permits and crew sourcing to location scouting and government liaison, and bridges the gap between foreign production teams and local realities on the ground.
+The term started in journalism, where foreign correspondents leaned on local contacts to arrange access, translate, and handle unfamiliar ground.
+The film industry then took up the idea and grew it a great deal.
+Today the role is vital for any crew shooting outside their home country, whether you call them a production fixer, a local fixer, or a production service provider.
 This guide covers what fixers do, when you need one, how they differ from line producers and coordinators, what they cost, and how to choose the right one for your project.

 As Fixers in France, we bring local expertise to international productions filming in France.
 Our team's deep knowledge of local regulations, crew networks, and production infrastructure ensures your project runs smoothly from pre-production through delivery.